 So when we compare people who ate a lot of meat and processed meat in this period to those who were effectively vegetarians, we’re comparing people who are inherently incomparable.
 We’re comparing health conscious compliers to non-compliers; people who cared about their health and had the income and energy to do something about it and people who didn’t.
 And the compliers will almost always appear to be healthier in these cohorts because of the compliance effect if nothing else.
 No amount of “correcting” for BMI and blood pressure, smoking status, etc. can correct for this compliance effect, which is the product of all these health conscious behaviors that can’t be measured, or just haven’t been measured.
 And we know this because they’re even present in randomized controlled trials.
 When the Harvard people insist they can “correct” for this, or that it’s not a factor, they’re fooling themselves.
 And we know they’re fooling themselves because the experimental trials keep confirming that.

 That was the message of my 2007 article.
 As one friend put it years ago to me (and I wish I could remember who so I could credit him or her properly), when these cohort studies compare mostly health advice compliers to non-compliers, they might as well be comparing Berkeley vegetarians who eat at Alice Water’s famous Chez Panisse restaurant once a week after their yoga practice to redneck truck drivers from West Virginia whose idea of a night on the town is chicken-fried steak (and potatoes and beer and who knows what else) at the local truck stop.
-The researchers can imply, as Willett and his colleagues do, that the most likely reason these people have different levels of morbidity and mortality is the amount of meat they eat; but that’s only because that’s what Willett and his colleagues have to believe to justify the decades of work and tens, if not hundreds, of millions of dollars that have been spent on these trials.
+The researchers can imply, as Willett and his colleagues do, that the most likely reason these people have different levels of morbidity and mortality is the amount of meat they eat; but that’s only because that’s what Willett and his colleagues have to believe to justify the decades of work and tens, if not hundreds, of millions of dollars that have been spent on these studies.
 Not because it’s the most likely explanation.
 It’s far more likely that the difference is caused by all the behaviors that associate with meat-eating or effective vegetarianism — whether you are, in effect, a Girl Scout or not.

 This is why the best epidemiologists — the one’s I quote in the NYT Magazine article — think this nutritional epidemiology business is a pseudoscience at best.
 Observational studies like the Nurses’ Health Study can come up with the right hypothesis of causality about as often as a stopped clock gives you the right time.
 It’s bound to happen on occasion, but there’s no way to tell when that is without doing experiments to test all your competing hypotheses.
 And what makes this all so frustrating is that the Harvard people don’t see the need to look for alternative explanations of the data — for all the possible confounders — and to test them rigorously, which means they don’t actually see the need to do real science.